Data Privacy Statement

-Data subjects can contact us directly at any time in order to exercise their rights as a data subject (for further details see Section 7) or in order to ask any questions and make comments on data protection.
+Data subjects can contact us directly at any time in order to exercise their rights as a data subject (for further details see Sections 8 and 9) or in order to ask any questions and submit suggestions regarding data protection.

-Cookies are text files which can be installed on a person’s hard drive.
+Cookies are text files which can be saved on a data subject’s device.
 The information contained in cookies makes it easier for an individual to navigate the website and allows our web pages to be displayed correctly.
 Our cookies are not designed to be able to specifically identify an individual.

-This website uses session cookies.
-Session cookies are only stored for as long as you visit the website and are deleted at the end of your visit.
+The cookies set by our website are only stored for as long as you visit the website.

 4 Collection of general data and information

-The controller does not deduce the identity of the data subject from this general data and information being used.
-This data is required in order to transmit and optimise our web page content, optimise advertising for our web page, ensure and maintain the functional reliability of our information technology systems and the web page technology and to allow us to provide the law enforcement authorities with any information required for law enforcement in the event of cyber attacks.
-The controller evaluates the anonymous data and information that was collected for statistical purposes and also for the purpose of improving data protection and data security within the company in order to ensure the highest possible level of protection for any personal data being processed Anonymous data kept in the server log files is stored separately from any personal data submitted by a data subject.
+The controller cannot identity a specific data subject from this general data and information.
+This data is required in order to transmit and optimise our website content, optimise advertising for our website, ensure and maintain the functional reliability of our information technology systems and the website technology and to allow us to provide law enforcement authorities with any information required for law enforcement in the event of cyber-attacks.
+This anonymous data and information is therefore evaluated by the controller both for statistical purposes and with the aim of increasing data protection and data security within the company in order to ensure an optimum level of protection for the personal data processed.
+Anonymous data kept in the server log files is stored separately from any personal data submitted by a data subject.

 5 Newsletter subscription

 If you want to subscribe to our newsletter, you must provide us with your email address.
-The type of personal data that is transmitted to the controller in the subscription process is evident in the registration form.
-Before we can send the newsletter the data subject must confirm that he/she wants us to activate the newsletter service for himself/herself by using the double opt-in procedure.
+The type of personal data that is transmitted to the controller in the subscription process is evident from the respective form used to subscribe to the newsletter.
+The collection of other personal data as part of the registration process serves to prevent abuse of the services or the e-mail address used.
+Before we can send the newsletter, the data subject must expressly confirm to the controller within the framework of what is known as the double opt-in procedure that the controller should activate the newsletter service for them.
 The data subject will then receive a confirmation and authorisation email requesting him/her to click on the link contained in the email to confirm that he/she wants to subscribe to our newsletter.
-The data subject can unsubscribe at any time by simply clicking on this link: https://www.meyle.com/en/service-centre/newsletter/newsletter-unsubscription/.
-This link is also contained in each newsletter we send.
-The personal data entered by the data subject is collected and stored by the controller exclusively for internal use and the controller’s own purposes.
-Personal data can be disclosed to one or several processors, neither of whom will use this data for any other than internal purposes that are attributable to the controller.
+The data subject can unsubscribe at any time by simply clicking on this link: https://www.meyle.com/en/service-centre/newsletter/newsletter-unsubscription.
+This link can also be found in every newsletter we send.
+The personal data provided by the data subject is collected and stored by the controller exclusively for internal use and the controller’s own purposes.
+The personal data may be transferred to one or more processors who will also use the personal data exclusively for internal purposes attributable to the controller.

-Registered persons can request personal data they have provided for subscription to be entirely removed from our database.
+Individuals subscribed to the newsletter can request that we completely delete the personal data they have provided from our database.

-Upon request of the data subject, the controller must inform the data subject at any time about any personal data relating to him/her that is stored in the controller’s systems.
-The controller will rectify or remove personal data upon the request or notice of the data subject unless there is a legal obligation to retain this data.
+The controller shall provide each data subject with information about the personal data stored concerning that data subject at any time upon request.
+Furthermore, the controller will rectify or delete personal data upon the request or notice of the data subject unless there is a legal obligation to retain this data.

-If the purpose for storing the personal data no longer exists or if the storage period pursuant to European Union laws or any other applicable law has expired, a routine process is run to delete or block personal data in accordance with the legal provisions.
+If the purpose for storing the personal data no longer exists or if the retention period pursuant to European Union laws or any other applicable law has expired, a routine process is run to delete or restrict the processing of personal data in accordance with the legal provisions.

-If the data subject wants to claim one of the following rights concerning personal data being stored on the controller’s systems, he/she can at any time contact our staff in charge of processing personal data who will immediately comply with any legitimate requests.
+If the data subject wants to exercise one of the following rights concerning personal data being stored on the controller’s systems, he/she can at any time contact our staff in charge of processing personal data, who will immediately comply with any legitimate requests.

 a) Right to obtain confirmation